Sportsmen's Lodge: Connections to the entertainment business

-The Sportsmen's Lodge has a long history of celebrity guests.
+The Sportsmen's Lodge had a long history of celebrity guests.
 In a 2007 article on "Where the A-listers lay low," Newscorp described the Sportsmen's Lodge as "a pleasant and unpretentious establishment."
 General manager Steve Scheck noted, "There are always some stars who need to stay at the most expensive, fanciest places, but others just want to be comfortable, relaxed and feel at home."
-Spencer Tracy and Katharine Hepburn were visitors, and former Beach Boy Brian Wilson reportedly likes to lounge by the Olympic pool.
+Spencer Tracy and Katharine Hepburn were visitors, and former Beach Boy Brian Wilson reportedly liked to lounge by the Olympic pool.
 Other celebrities known to have stayed or hung out at the Sportsmen's Lodge include Marlon Brando, Doris Day, Gene Autry, Tim McGraw, David Lee Roth, Billy Bob Thornton, Randy Travis, and Trisha Yearwood.

 For several years, noted salsa promoter Albert Torres operated a salsa club at the Sportsmen's Lodge that was frequented by celebrities including Vanessa L. Williams and Randa Haines.

-Recent years
+Later years and closure

 The Sportsmen's Lodge remained a popular location for events, dining and lodging.
-Motion pictures and TV shows are occasionally shot around the waterfalls, lagoons, lily ponds, swans and gazebos, and recording stars and their entire road crews regularly stay.
-One writer recently noted of the Lodge: "It's unexpected, finding a mountain chalet bar complete with massive stone fireplace, antique wooden snow-skis, log-beamed ceilings, and moose antlers here in the midst of strip malls and suburbia.
+Motion pictures and TV shows were occasionally shot around the waterfalls, lagoons, lily ponds, swans and gazebos, and recording stars and their entire road crews would regularly stay.
+One writer noted of the Lodge: "It's unexpected, finding a mountain chalet bar complete with massive stone fireplace, antique wooden snow-skis, log-beamed ceilings, and moose antlers here in the midst of strip malls and suburbia.
 But this is Hollywood's back yard, why not enjoy a hunting lodge right off Ventura Boulevard?"

 According to Los Angeles City Search, the hotel "isn't nearly as fun as it once was, [but] it's still a peaceful place with lots of character."
-The hotel has undergone renovations, a process that one writer said "robbed it of some of its goofy charm."
-Nevertheless, the spacious rooms overlooking an Olympic-size heated pool in the courtyard, the old-fashioned Patio Cafe and neighboring Caribou restaurant and Muddy Moose Bar remain popular.
-LosAngeles.com says: "This contemporary Los Angeles hotel sits on 8 acre of gorgeous landscaped grounds, featuring waterfalls, California native plants and beautiful wildlife, including swans and other waterbirds.
+The hotel underwent renovations, a process that one writer said "robbed it of some of its goofy charm."
+Nevertheless, the spacious rooms overlooking an Olympic-size heated pool in the courtyard, the old-fashioned Patio Cafe and neighboring Caribou restaurant and Muddy Moose Bar remained popular.
+LosAngeles.com said, "This contemporary Los Angeles hotel sits on 8 acre of gorgeous landscaped grounds, featuring waterfalls, California native plants and beautiful wildlife, including swans and other waterbirds.
 Tons of celebrities ... and top execs in the entertainment industry have frequented this luxurious Studio City hotel."

+The Sportsmen's Lodge closed to the public in early 2020 as a result of the COVID-19 pandemic.
+It was used to shelter unhoused residents with the state's Project Roomkey project until July 24, 2020, when it permanently closed.